Karthikraru/sneakerInventoryTracker/README.md

 ### A program which tracks your sneaker inventory and costs!
 ##Installation
 ```
-git install peewee
+pip install peewee
-git install tkinter
+pip install tkinter
+pip install matplotlib
 git clone https://github.com/Karthikraru/sneakerInventoryTracker.git
 ```
 ## Motivation
 #### This is a program I originally built for personal use.
 After using a google sheets file for almost a year, I decided to make a program which would simplify the process.
 ## Build status
-#### I have finished implementing the cost and inventory trackers, and am planning on working on a data analysis section.
+#### I have added all of my planned features.
+However, if you have any suggestions feel free to message me on discord KK#5836
 ## Features
 - Add inventory
 - Delete inventory